m-dani-sh/AI-Driven-Development-30-Day-Challenge/day1/README.md

-# 🚀 AI-Native Turning Point — README
+# 🚀 AI-Native Turning Point

 ## 🎯 Goal
 Understand AI-Driven Development (AIDD) and how the October 2025 AI Turning Point reshaped the role of developers.